 An enthusiastic group of former students of Pima Community College began to meet in the fall of 1984 to discuss formation of a College alumni association.
-As a result of that meeting, and over a period of a year, a steering committee of dedicated alumni and staff has written bylaws and formed the PCC Alumni Association with a current membership of more than 350 members.
-Officers for 1988 are Betty Pacheco, president; James Baker, vice president and president-elect; Estelle Hall, secretary; and Fran Russell, treasurer.
+As a result of that meeting, and over a period of a year, a steering committee of dedicated alumni and staff has written bylaws and formed the PCC Alumni Association with a current membership of more than 400 members.
+Officers for 1989 are James Baker, president; Estelle Hall, vice president and president-elect; Lillian Rotter, secretary; and Fred Stevenson, treasurer.
+Betty Pacheco is the immediate past president.